 Watch Video: Learn How to Make This Recipe

-Healthy Chocolate Muffin Ingredients
+Skinny Chocolate Muffin Ingredients

 - Quick Oatmeal.
 Only quick oats should be used.
 If you need this recipe to be gluten-free, just be sure to choose a gluten-free brand of oatmeal.